Freiburg's History for Pedestrians

 Cannonball stuck in the wall of the Loretto Chapel.
 To visit the place see instructions at the end of the previous page.

-One year later in the deliberations for peace Louis XV offers the city to the Duke of Bavaria who is not interested in the rubble heap.
-Eventually the French cannot avoid that the Freiburg is returned to the much hated Habsburgs but before leaving the city they blow what had remained of Vauban's masterpiece into pieces.
-The detonations cause additional damage to houses and particularly to the cathedral destroying many of the medieval stained glass windows.
-A mere 2000 inhabitants being poor and living in shambles are left behind.
+One year later in the preliminary peace negotiations Louis XV offers the city to the Duke of Bavaria who is not interested in the rubble heap.
+Eventually the French cannot avoid that Freiburg returns to the much hated Habsburgs but before leaving the city they blow what remained of Vauban's masterpiece into pieces.
+The detonations cause additional damage to houses and particularly to the Münster destroying many of the medieval stained glass windows.
+A mere 2000 poor inhabitants living in shambles are left behind.

 Seven Years of War (1756-1763)

 Frederick's war propaganda is successful painting the picture of a liberal German North being mostly Protestant standing against a suppressive conservative Catholic South dominated by Austria.
-An additional thread to the House of Habsburg is the pan Slavic movement supported by Russia and aimed at Austria's Eastern provinces.
+An additional thread to the House of Habsburg is the pan-Slavic movement supported by Russia and aimed at Austria's eastern provinces.
 Therefore during the following years Maria-Theresa is looking for new allies.
 Her approach towards France reverses old alliances.
 Suddenly warmongering Frederick is surrounded by enemies, a situation he answers with a preventive war invading Saxony without any warning in 1756.
-As a consequence all Hell breaks loose.
-Suddenly the Prussian King stands against the whole world fighting according to his motto: Many enemies, much honour.
-Just before Prussia disappears forever into an abyss the exhausted enemies conclude in 1763 the peace treaty of Hubertusburg where they consent all territorial gains to Frederick.
-The King readily returns into the bosom of the faltering Empire choosing together with the other Electors in the following year his admirer Marie-Theresa's son Josef II as the new Emperor.
+As a consequence all hell breaks loose.
+Suddenly the Prussian King stands against the whole world fighting according to his motto: Many enemies, much honor.
+Just before Prussia disappears forever into the abyss of history the exhausted enemies conclude the Peace Treaty of Hubertusburg in 1763 where they consent all territorial gains to Frederick.
+The King readily returns into the bosom of the faltering Empire choosing together with the other Electors his admirer Joseph, Marie-Theresa's son, as the new Emperor in the following year.

 Maria-Antonia